 During 2016, the Company's 8,624 outstanding shares of Series C Preferred Stock were sold by the holders of these securities, and therefore automatically converted to 8,624,000 shares of common stock under previously agreed upon terms.
-As a result there are no longer any outstanding shares of Series C Preferred Stock as of December 31, 2016.
-At December 31, 2015 and 2014, the Company had outstanding 8,624 shares of Series C Preferred Stock.
+As a result there are no longer any outstanding shares of Series C Preferred Stock as of December 31, 2017 and 2016.
 The Company determined that the preferred stock qualified as a participating security as defined in ASC 260 since these securities participate in dividends with the Company's common stock.
 In accordance with ASC 260, a company is required to use the two-class method when computing EPS when a company has a security that qualifies as a "participating security."
-The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating security according to dividends declared (or accumulated) and participation rights in undistributed earnings.
-A participating security is included in the computation of basic EPS using the two-class method.
+The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating security is included in the computation of basic EPS using the two-class method.
 Under the two-class method, basic EPS for the Company's common stock is computed by dividing net income applicable to common stock by the weighted-average common shares outstanding during the period.
 Diluted EPS for the Company's common stock is computed using the more dilutive of the two-class method or the if-converted method.